RodgerOliver/guides/vim.md

 Move the cursor and change text.

 - `<ESC>`: return to Normal mode.
-- `.`: repeats the last command.
+- `.`: repeats the last action.
 - `*`: highlight all words the same as where the cursor is at.
+- `%`: with the cursor on a parenthesis or brackets type this and find the matching symbol.
 - `J`: join lines.
 - `50%`: go to 50% of the file.
 - `Ctrl + A`: increment.
 - `Ctrl + I`: decrement.
-- `gd`: goto local definition.
+- `gd`: goto local definition of the word under the cursor.
-- `gf`: goto file.
+- `gf`: goto file under the cursor.
-- `gu`: make lowercase.
+- `gu[motion]`: make lowercase.
-- `gU`: make uppercase.
+- `gU[motion]`: make uppercase.
+- `~`: change case.
+- `g~[motion]`: change case of a motion.
 - `Ctrl + V [cmd or char]`: put the actual command or character you typed.

 ## Insert Mode
 Insert text.

 - `i`: insert text before the cursor.
+- `I`: insert text at the start of the line.
 - `a`: insert text after the cursor.
+- `A`: append text at the end of the line.
 - `o`: create a line under the cursor and go to Insert mode.
+- `O`: create a line above the cursor and go to Insert mode.
 - `s`: delete the character under the cursor and go to Insert mode.
+- `S`: delete line and go to Insert mode.
 - `c`: change something.
 Deletes and go to Insert mode.
-- `I`: insert text at the start of the line.
-- `A`: append text at the end of the line.
-- `O`: create a line above the cursor and go to Insert mode.
-- `S`: delete line and go to Insert mode.
 - `C`: delete everything after the cursor and go to Insert mode.
 - `ci)`: change inside parens.
-- `c/word`: change every before word.
+- `c/word`: change everything before word.
 - `ctrl + R [register]`: paste the register in the command mode.

 ## Visual Mode